 There are some exceptions to this, but generally, contracts are renegotiated only when in the best interest of the service.

 Emergency Data Card

-Right before taking the active duty oath, you'll meet with a MEPS Interviewer and complete MEPCOM Form 601-23-5-R-E. The interviewer will go over the form with you.
-The primary purpose of this session is to give you one final chance to "come clean" on any false information that may be included on your enlistment documents, or to provide information about any additional medical, drug, or criminal problems that occurred while you were in the DEP.
+Right before taking the active-duty oath, you will meet with a MEPS Interviewer and complete MEPCOM Form 601-23-5-R-E. The interviewer will go over the form with you.
+The primary purpose of this session is to give you one final chance to "come clean" on any false information that may be included on your enlistment documents or to provide information about any additional medical, drug, or criminal problems that occurred while you were in the DEP.
 Typically, these questions are about hidden past drug use or other medical issues that were not fully explained to the recruiter or MEPS.

 Military Separation Policy

 You'll then be briefed on the Military's Separation Policy: